• Skip to main content

 COOKIE DOUGH

-• In a mixer cream both sugars and butter together on medium speed for at least 2 minutes.
+• In a mixer, cream the butter for a minute or two.
+Next, add the sugars and mix on a medium mixer speed until it is light brown, about 3 minutes.
 Add the vanilla extract and the apple juice and blend.
 Slowly add in the flour mixture and incorporate.
-Scrape down the sides and bottom then blend for another 30 seconds.
-Stop the mixer and add the cut up apples, pine nuts, and raisins till mixed through, about 1 minute.
+Scrape down the sides and blend for another 30 seconds.
+Stop the mixer and add the infused apples, pine nuts, and raisins.
+Mix for about, about 15 seconds.
+You can use a spatula to distribute the fruit more evenly.
 Wrap loosely and refrigerate the cookie dough for 30 to 45 minutes.

-• Add the powdered sugar, vanilla bean paste, and milk (add 1 tablespoon of milk at a time) till all the powdered sugar is blended then turn the mixer to medium to make it smooth.
-I take a ¼ teaspoon and go back and forth across the top of each cookie.
-Just for a little added apple pie taste I take some of the apple pie spice and put into the palm of my hand and with the other hand take a small pinch and sprinkle on top of each cookie.
-Just a little, it is a strong spice.
+• Add the powdered sugar, vanilla bean paste, and milk to a mixer bowl.
+Using a whisk, blend until smooth.
+Take a spoonful of the glaze and go back and forth over each cookie.
+Just for a little added apple pie taste, I take some of the apple pie spice, put it into the palm of my hand, and add a small pinch to the top of each cookie.
+Just a little; it is a strong spice.

 Nutrition